Summer Program What's New Catalog Faculty FAQs

 Yes.
 If you need to receive any mail while you are taking a workshop, please address the package to yourself at 24 Pearl Street, Provincetown, MA 02657.
 Packages received for students and faculty will be placed in the student lounge.

 Yes.
-All students and faculty are welcome to use the bike racks outside of the Barn.
+All students and faculty are welcome to use the bike racks on the property.

 No. We encourage you to bring your own bike.
-All FAWC Summer Workshop participants can get discounts at local bike rentals.
+And all FAWC Summer Workshop participants can get discounts at local bike rentals.
+Details are in your Welcome Packet.

 Yes.
 There are two bathrooms (one ADA accessible) just off of the Stanley Kunitz Common Room.

 Yes.
-There is a water bubbler with hot and cold water in the lounge and a drinking fountain adjacent to the public bathrooms.
+There are water bubblers with hot and cold water in the lounge and in all workshop studios.
+There is also a drinking fountain adjacent to the public bathrooms.

 We are committed to creating an environment that is welcoming and inclusive for people from systematically marginalized communities.
-Our aim is to nurture a community in which we all hold ourselves and each other accountable, celebrate difference, and work with integrity to build the trust necessary to make creative connections.
-To learn more, please visit our DEIA Resources page on our website.
+To learn more, please visit our IDEA Resources page on our website.